Articles

 Continuous Operation/Go Dark*

-Explains whether or not the tenant must operate continuously, including any stipulations regarding the tenant’s right to cease operations but still pay rent, days the tenant is allowed to close, days the tenant must be open, whether or not the tenant may close for a set number of consecutive days, and if the landlord may terminate the lease in the event the tenant vacates.
+Explains whether or not the tenant must operate continuously, including any stipulations regarding the tenant’s right to cease operations but still pay rent, and if the landlord may terminate the lease in the event the tenant vacates.

 Contraction

-Includes the effective date, description of encumbered space, notice requirements, whether the option is automatic, tenant improvement allowance and contraction fee (i.e., fee for reducing the rental space).
+Includes the effective date, description of encumbered space, notice requirements, and contraction fee (i.e., fee for reducing the rental space).

 Co-Tenancy*

-Stipulates whether or not the tenant is entitled to a rent reduction or waiver until a pre-set percentage of a retail center is occupied.
+Stipulates whether or not the tenant is entitled to a rent reduction or waiver in the event a pre-set percentage of retail center space are vacant or specific anchor tenants cease to operate.

 *Applies only to retail leases.